oldcityws/SimpleTimer/README.md

 This is a permanent license to SimpleTimer desktop.<br>
 <br>
 <b>The following features are now active:</b><br>
+2025: Saves Files, Tasks, and more to database. <br>
 2024: Saves log folder inside user documents folder. <br>
 2024: Separate TXT logs: YYYY-MM -> YYYY-MM-DD. <br>
 2023: Converts decimal number to hours & minutes. <br>